nodejs/build/setup/README.md

 ## Edit ~/.ssh/config

 You will have to create an SSH alias for the hosts you're running the ansible playbook against.
-In this [github-bot](github-bot/ansible-playbook.yaml) example, that means `github-bot` which is defined as an ansible inventory group in our [inventory file](ansible-inventory).
+In this [github-bot](github-bot/ansible-playbook.yaml) example, that means `github-bot` because the first line in the playbook says `hosts: github-bot`, which normally means our ansible inventory group defined in our [inventory file](ansible-inventory).

 Add the following to your ~/.ssh/config: